shalvah/RemindMeOfThisTweet/CONTRIBUTING.md

 ## Requirements
 - Node.js v12 or later
 - A Redis server.
-You can run one easily with Docker: `docker run --name remindme-redis -d -p 6379:6379redis redis-server --appendonly yes`
+You can run one easily with Docker: `docker run --name remindme-redis -d -p 6379:6379 redis redis-server --appendonly yes`
 - [Optional] A Redis GUI so you can easily see what's going on in the Redis instance.
 I recommend [Redis Commander](https://www.npmjs.com/package/redis-commander), but there are [other options](https://redislabs.com/blog/so-youre-looking-for-the-redis-gui/).
 - The Serverless framework: `npm i -g serverless`
 - If you're going to use the Sign In With Twitter functionality, you'll need to create a Twitter app at [developer.twitter.com](http://developer.twitter.com).
 Alternately, you can use the local Twitter mock API (not implemented yet).